ID Left At Scene Of Catalytic Converter Theft Led Deputies To Sacramento County Resident Timothy Eccel

 Eccel was booked into the Sacramento County Main Jail on charges of felony grand theft, felony vandalism, possession of burglary tools, and a parole hold.

-Detectives say they are investigating the school district laptop to see if it was stolen.MORE NEWS: City Of Sacramento Employee Covid Vaccine Numbers Released: Nearly 80 Percent Vaccinated
+Detectives say they are investigating the school district laptop to see if it was stolen.MORE NEWS: Record Rain Brings Insect Infestation To Surface

 Sacramento Sheriff’s Office Property Crimes Detectives are asking for anyone with information regarding the theft of catalytic converters to contact us at 916-874-TIPS (8477) or submit a tip using their online form.